akonwi/git-plus/.github/ISSUE_TEMPLATE.md

 Are you having problems using submodules in atom with this package?
 Check out [this thread](https://github.com/akonwi/git-plus/issues/312).

+Are you running MacOs 10.12 Sierra and having issues pulling/pushing?
+Check out [this comment](https://github.com/akonwi/git-plus/issues/575#issuecomment-269336172).

+Did you update the package and you are seeing this message `Failed to load the git-plus package`?
+Run `apm install` from the package's directory and restart atom.
 -----------------

 [Description of issue here]